emirror-de/lewp-rs/lewp/docs/component.md

 It is also possible to nest multiple components.
 Please have a look at the [nested component](https://github.com/emirror-de/lewp-rs/blob/main/lewp/examples/nested-component.rs) example in the repository, as this is a bit more noisy.
+Please pay special attention to the [ComponentModel::nested_view] method when nesting components.

 # How do I add `CSS` or `JavaScript` to my component?